Where the most courageous of adventures begin...

 Our School has always had a homely feel, and over the years, has grown to comprise a number of residences and adjoining gardens.
 As such, our outdoor spaces and historical buildings are highly valued and have been safeguarded throughout the Masterplan.

-The redevelopment will see the existing Annie Brown House converted into an Administration Hub for the Lower Junior School staff and Early Learning educators, while the Margaret Brown House will be restored to its original footprint and will be used for Lower Junior School specialist lessons such as Music and Art.
+The redevelopment will see the existing Annie Brown House and Margaret Brown House restored to their original footprint and will be used for Lower Junior School.

 When our visionary founders first saw The Wilderness at 41 Northcote Terrace, they saw more than buildings.
 They saw a thriving school offering an outstanding education, that would nurture and engage girls to reach their full potential.
 Today, generations of girls later, Wilderness has done all that and more.
 But we’re not finished.